Airbus Beluga in Bucharest / Technical information (photo)

 The history of the Beluga aircraft begins in 1992, when Airbus decided to build a special cargo aircraft so that it could transport Airbus components and parts to the assembly lines.
 The inaugural flight took place in 1994, and in 1995 it received the certification to enter the operational service.
 Fleet Airbus Beluga aircraft number 5 copies.
 They weigh 86 tonnes empty, but have the capacity to carry up to 40 tonnes.
 The maximum take-off weight can be 155 tonnes.

 In addition to the usual missions, Airbus Beluga aircraft also participated in various humanitarian campaigns.
-In 2004, a Beluga aircraft transported supplies to the Indian Ocean area, a region devastated by a powerful tsunami.
-In 2005, a flying "whale" was used to transport humanitarian and medical aid to the United States in support of operations in areas destroyed by Hurricane Katrina.
+In 2004, a Beluga aircraft transported supplies to the Indian Ocean region, a region devastated by a severe tsunami.
+In 2005, a flying "whale" was used to transport humanitarian and medical aid to the United States in support of operations in the areas devastated by Hurricane Katrina.

 Airbus Beluga XL

 2 years ago, Airbus decided to start a project to build a new cargo aircraft, to replace the current Beluga fleet.
 The new Beluga XL aircraft will be built on the Airbus A330-200F platform and will be powered by Rolls Royce Trent 700 engines.
 On 12 December 2015, manufacturing of the first Airbus Beluga XL began, moment marked by the first cutting of the rear part of the fuselage.